enbzldn/PieceOfCake/docs/recipe_add.md

 - **Title**: Short description of the step.
 - **Description**: A more detailed explanation of what to do.
 - **Photo (optional)**: You can attach a photo to any step to visualize the process.

+The order of steps defines the recipe flow.